Sonali-Kohli/Capstone_Time/README.md

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->

-In this project, 3 prediction models are built for the sales forecasting from the given restaurants' data.
-The algorithms used are Random Forest Regressor & XGBoost of Machine learning and LSTM of Deep learning.
+In this project, 3 prediction models are built for the sales forecasting from the given restaurants' data.<br> The algorithms used are Random Forest Regressor & XGBoost of Machine learning and LSTM of Deep learning.<br>
 This repository includes the Notebook analysis used to create the models and a powerpoint presentation (as pdf) which delivers the end results of the whole analysis in brief.

-Main tech stack used in the project:
+Main tech stack used in the project:<br>
-Language - Python
+Language - Python<br>
-Libraries - Pandas, Numpy, Matplotlib, Seaborn, Datetime ML frameworks - Scikit learn, XGBoost and Random Forest Regressor DL Library- Tensorflow, Keras, LSTM, Sequential, Dense, Dropout and TimeseriesGenerator Methods & metrics used - Label Encoder, MinMaxScaler, Mean absolute error, Root Mean squared error and R2 score
+Libraries - Pandas, Numpy, Matplotlib, Seaborn, Datetime<br> ML frameworks - Scikit learn, XGBoost and Random Forest Regressor<br>
+DL Library- Tensorflow, Keras, LSTM, Sequential, Dense, Dropout and TimeseriesGenerator<br>
+Methods & metrics used - Label Encoder, MinMaxScaler, Mean absolute error, Root Mean squared error and R2 score